-Second, this study focused on exposure to sexual coercion (as a perpetrator or victim) rather than the frequency with which such behavior has been perpetrated or experienced as a victim.
+Second, this study focused on exposure to sexual coercion (as a perpetrator or victim) rather than the frequency with which such behaviour has been perpetrated or experienced as a victim.
 Differences may occur between those experiencing one coercive event and those with repeated exposure (Zinzow & Thompson, 2015).
 Therefore, it would be prudent for future studies to consider repeated incidence of sexual coercion.
-In addition, we did not investigate responses to coercive behavior or perceptions of coercive behavior.
-Future research should establish factors predicting whether coercive behavior results in sexual activity together or related consequences such as distress or relationship dissolution (Collibee & Furman, 2014).
-Perpetrator and victim gender have been found to influence perceptions of sexually coercive behavior (Huitema, & Vanwesenbeeck, 2016; Judson, Johnson, & Perez, 2013) and future research should consider responses to women's disclosure of sexual coercion perpetration or victimization.
-Finally, previous research has established the effectiveness of interventions designed to reduce women's exposure to sexual violence (e.g., Senn et al., 2015).
+In addition, we did not investigate responses to coercive behaviour or perceptions of coercive behaviour.
+Future research should establish factors predicting whether coercive behaviour results in sexual activity together or related consequences such as distress or relationship dissolution (Collibee & Furman, 2014).
+Perpetrator and victim gender have been found to influence perceptions of sexually coercive behaviour (Huitema & Vanwesenbeeck, 2016; Judson et al., 2013) and future research should consider responses to women's disclosure of sexual coercion perpetration or victimisation.
+Finally, previous research has established the effectiveness of interventions designed to reduce 10  😂  L. STEAD ET AL.

+women's exposure to sexual violence (e.g. Senn et al., 2015).
 Future research should evaluate interventions targeted at both female victims and perpetrators to inform practice.